Paradise Lost (band): Nuclear Blast (2016–present)

 In October 2022, Mackintosh and Holmes announced the formation of Host, a synth-pop side-project that is "taking the concept of what we attempted to do on the Paradise Lost album Host but approaching it in a modern context".
 A music video for the single "Tomorrow's Sky" was uploaded to the label's YouTube page on 21 October 2022.
-Their debut album, entitled IX, was released on 24 February 2023 via Nuclear Blast.
+Their debut album, IX, was released on 24 February 2023 via Nuclear Blast.

-On 24 March 2023, Paradise Lost announced on their Facebook page that touring drummer Guido Montanarini had become an official member of the band.
+On 24 March 2023, Paradise Lost announced on their Facebook page that touring drummer Guido Montanarini had become an official member.

-In a November 2023 interview with Portugal's Metal Global, Holmes said that Paradise Lost have been working on new material for the follow-up to Obsidian: "Hopefully at the beginning of next year, we can have a few months downtime so we can actually get working more on the album.
+In a November 2023 interview with Portugal's Metal Global, Holmes said that Paradise Lost had been working on new material for the follow-up to Obsidian: "Hopefully at the beginning of next year, we can have a few months downtime so we can actually get working more on the album.
 But we've got a few songs done.
 I think we've got a few songs done; we need to review them.
 So, yeah, we'll hopefully write an album next year, anyway.
 Whether it's gonna be recorded [next year], I don't know, but hopefully at least written".

+The band played Maryland Deathfest in 2025.

-In May 2025, prior to the release of Ascension, Montanarini became the sixth drummer to leave Paradise Lost; according to Mackintosh, he was dismissed because of "a lot of butting heads".
-He was replaced by Jeff Singer, who had previously drummed for Paradise Lost during the 2000s.
+In May 2025, prior to the release of Ascension, Montanarini became the sixth drummer to leave Paradise Lost.
+According to Mackintosh, he was dismissed because of "a lot of butting heads".
+He was replaced with Jeff Singer, who had drummed for Paradise Lost during the 2000s.
+The band supported King Diamond on tour in Europe during the spring and summer of 2025, along with Angel Witch and Unto Others.
 Ascension was released on 19 September 2025.
+They toured Europe the following month alongside Messa, Lacrimas Profundere and High Parasite to promote the album.